CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set system global fabric-id

-Configures a fabric ID, from which Cumulus Linux derives the MAC address.
+Configures a fabric ID, from which Cumulus Linux derives the fabric-wide MAC address to ensure consistency across VRR switches.
+This is especially useful in an EVPN multi-fabric environment.
 You can specify a number between 1 and 225.
 Cumulus Linux adds the number to the MAC address 00:00:5E:00:01:00 in hex.
 For example, if you specify 225, the VRR MAC address is 00:00:5E:00:01:FF.
 The default VRR MAC address is 00:00:5E:00:01:01, which the switch derives from a fabric ID setting of 1.

 ### Usage